Holder hails Gabriel's 'massive heart' as Windies beat England

 “Looking at the interview he gave I thought it was absolutely brilliant, to see the desire and passion that he showed.”

-Stokes said he was looking forward to handing the reins over to regular captain Joe Root for next week's second Test after the star batsman missed this match following the birth of his second child.
+Stokes said he was looking forward to handing the reins over to regular Captain Joe Root for thist week's second Test, after the star batsman missed this match following the birth of his second child.

-"He's one of the best players in the world, so he is a big miss when he doesn't play — and obviously next week I don't need to make any of the decisions, so good luck Joe."
+“He's one of the best players in the world so he is a big miss when he doesn't play — and obviously next [this] week I don't need to make any of the decisions so good luck, Joe.”

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive